Ar3f-Rez/AWS-Projects_Labs/Creating a VPC Networking Environment for the Café/AWS Academy Cloud Architecting - Module 6 Challenge Lab Questions.md

  Allows instances in the private subnet to obtain a public IP address

- Allows instances in the public subnet to obtain a public IP addresss
+ Allows instances in the public subnet to obtain a public IP address

- Allows instances in the public subnet with a public IP address to communicate with the internet
+ ++++ Allows instances in the public subnet with a public IP address to communicate with the internet ++++

  Allows instances in the private subnet with a public IP address to communicate with the internet